 The best way to help your chickens to deal with the cold of the snow is to create a covered walkway of sorts for them.
 This can be done either by scattering hay or straw onto the ground, by placing logs for them to perch on, or sprinkling sawdust or woodchips.

 Begin by shoveling an area in your coop and then lay some straw down for them to walk on.
-You can also sprinkle some scratch onto the straw to encourage to come out.
+You can also sprinkle some scratch onto the straw to encourage them to come out.

 Once they are used to a pathway they will use it more and more.
 Getting your hens used the winter weather will get them out of the coop and in the fresh air.